aarya-bhatia/distributed-systems/NOTES.md

 # TODO
-- run demo tests
 - client - retry download on failures
-- client - caching on retry - if have time
+- client - caching on retry
 - server - persistent connections with all replicas forever
-- replicate metadata periodically
-- finish report